-Searching for a loaf of fresh-baked bread or buttery croissant?
+Searching for a loaf of fresh-baked bread, a buttery croissant or something a bit more decadent?
 These brilliant local bakeries have you covered.

 Ken’s Artisan Bakery

-National critics and locals alike adore Northwest Portland’s Ken’s Artisan Bakery for its organic breads and picture-perfect pastries.
-To learn the secrets of a perfect loaf, settle down with a mug of Stumptown coffee, a flaky Oregon croissant (made with local berries and hazelnut cream) and a copy of owner Ken Forkish’s James Beard Award-winning book, “Flour Water Salt Yeast: The Fundamentals of Artisan Bread and Pizza.”
+National critics and locals alike adore Northwest Portland’s Ken’s Artisan Bakery for its organic bread and picture-perfect pastries.
+To learn the secrets of a perfect loaf, settle down with a mug of Stumptown coffee, a flaky Oregon croissant (made with local berries and hazelnut cream) and a copy of owner Ken Folkish’s James Beard Award-winning book, “Flour Water Salt Yeast: The Fundamentals of Artisan Bread and Pizza.”
+And if you want to try what’s been deemed one of the best pizzas in the world, add the bakery’s sister shop, Ken’s Artisan’s Pizza, to your itinerary.

 New Cascadia Traditional Bakery

-Dedicated gluten-free bakery New Cascadia Traditional could fool even the staunchest wheat-lovers with its chewy, artisan breads and boiled bagels.
+Dedicated gluten-free bakery New Cascadia Traditional could fool even the staunchest wheat lovers with its chewy, artisan bread, doughnuts and boiled bagels.
 Explore nutritious flours like teff, millet, amaranth and hazelnut meal while munching on chocolate brioche, cinnamon raisin toast or pumpkin pie galettes.
+If you’d like to explore more of Portland’s gluten-free dining scene, here’s a handy guide.

 Little T American Baker

-Declared one of Travel + Leisure’s favorite local bakeries around the world, Little T serves tasty pastries and its signature double-long baguettes at its trendy Southeast Division Street location.
-Pair a fresh mozzarella and tomato sandwich on house-baked baguette with a Jacobsen Sea Salt-dusted brownie for a top-notch lunch.
+Declared one of Travel + Leisure’s favorite local bakeries, Little T serves tasty, seasonal pastries and its signature double-long baguettes at its trendy Southeast Division Street location.
+Pair a fresh mozzarella and tomato sandwich on a house-baked baguette with a Jacobsen Sea Salt-dusted brownie for a top-notch lunch.